dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.2.0 =
+* Updated Genericons to the latest version 3.4.1
+* Updated HTML5Shiv script to the latest version 3.7.3

 = Version 1.1.9 =
 * Danish language file added.
 Thanks to Mr. Steffan Christensen for providing the language files.